keyurtalati/RDX-Ransomware/README.md

   it will encrypt all the files using SHA-256 encryption and generate a "key.key" file which contain the decrption key.

 # Decryption
-  now after encryption now copy rdx-crypter.py to that folder to decrypt the data.While execution the rdx-crypter.py file give key as an input tp decrypt the files and it will decrypt your files
+  now after encryption now copy rdx-crypter.py to that folder to decrypt the data.While execution the rdx-crypter.py file .
+You need a decryptor file for that contact me.

+# Note
+   If you perform any kind of illegal activities it will be your responsibility.Do not use it for any kind of misuse